enes-py/whatsapp-bot/README.md

 2) Your pip is not recognized!

    --> Uninstall your current Python Version and download it again.
        Don't forget to tick the " Add to Path " Box.
-Your error should have been fixed.
+Fixed.

 # Contact